mui/mui-x/docs/src/pages/components/data-grid/overview/overview.md

 ### 🚧 Upcoming features

-While the data grid component is still burgeoning, there are many new existing features that we plan to implement:
+While development of the data grid component is moving fast, there are still many additional features that we plan to implement:

 - [Filtering](/components/data-grid/filtering/)
 - [Cell editing](/components/data-grid/editing/)